SuperSaiyajinStackZ/S2GBATestStuff/tools/scripts/README.md

 # Scripts
 **This is the Directory, where all the main Scripts are stored.**

-They all have separate Directories with their own `README.md` for explanations and their `ScriptName.js` file.
+They all have separate Directories with their own `README.md` for explanations, a `Main.js` for a example usage and their `ScriptName.js` file for the implementation.
 <hr>

 ## ROM